OSGeo/gdal/doc/source/programs/gdal_vector_edit.rst

         $ gdal vector edit --crs=EPSG:4326 --geometry-type=POLYGONZM in.gpkg out.gpkg --overwrite

 .. example::
-   :title: Apply a projection to a Shapefile
+   :title: Apply a CRS to a Shapefile

    If a Shapefile is missing its associated ``.prj`` file, it can be created as follows: